gaelfoppolo/self-service-data-analytics/instructions/02-Hadoop.md

 ## Hadoop cluster configuration

-This section will cover the Hadoop cluster configuration. **Four main files** must be configured in order to specify to Hadoop various configuration.
+This section will cover the Hadoop cluster configuration. **Six main files** must be configured in order to specify to Hadoop various configuration.
 Here we are going to configure it to launch in a fully distributed mode (multi nodes cluster).

 Each file is located in the `etc/hadoop` of the Hadoop install folder.
 For us the full path is : `/usr/local/hadoop/etc/hadoop`.